Ansu Fati news: Barcelona’s plans for teenage sensation | Goal.com

 While the Frenchman was an expensive acquisition, his value at Barca has quickly decreased and there is no guarantee he will dethrone Fati, who has thoroughly impressed in his absence.

-Dembele started in the club's season opener against Athletic Bilbao, with the attacker's decision to seemingly cover up an injury angering teammates and Valverde as they slumped to a shock 1-0 loss.
+Dembele started in the club's season opener against Athletic Club, with the attacker's decision to seemingly cover up an injury angering team-mates and Valverde as they slumped to a shock 1-0 loss.

 Despite being six years younger than Dembele, Fati has quickly shown more maturity on the training ground, with his performances on the pitch only further cementing his claim of being above the former Dortmund player in the club's pecking order.